6uhrmittag/MuseDashScoreAnalyzer/README.md

 I want to have a view of my own Muse Dash scores over time to see how I improve.

-- Ideally as an easy-to-use application that anyone can use
-- Maybe integrated as a mod for https://mdmc.moe

 ## Status and Todos

 - [x] Export scores as CSV and JSON